An ice city,rebuilt and meltedevery year.

 Shangri-La

-The two coldest places on the catalogue.
-Tibetan plateau snow and Manchurian river ice, the same country at altitude vs latitude.
+The two coldest places in this catalogue.
+Tibetan plateau snow and Manchurian river ice, altitude and latitude, one country.

 Read this experience